ringxzero/MyHoneyNet/README.md

 # MyHoneyNet
-malicious files from my live honeypot {daily logs are here now!}
+malicious files and logs from my honeypot.

 ###DISCLAMER### -these files are malicious when converted over to .exe.
 Be careful with what you do! i am not responsible for your actions, you have been warned!